tweag/nickel/rfcs/006-package-management.md

   dependencies.
 This is because path dependencies can change at any time, so they can't be meaningfully locked.

+## Restrictions on path dependencies

+Path dependencies can be problematic for reproducibility, because they require something to be present at a given path.
+In order to mitigate this:

+- Packages imported from the index are not allowed to have path dependencies.
+- Packages imported from git can have path dependencies, but only if they point within the same git repo.
+The lock-file treats these path dependencies as though they were git dependencies.

+Therefore your dependency tree can have a few path-dependency subtrees, but only at the root.

+## Stale lock files

-What happens if we have a lock-file, but we modify the manifest?
-We don't want to be too strict about requiring the exact versions in the lock-file, or we'll end up forcing the user to re-create the lock-file from scratch.
-In this case, we treat the lock-file as a suggestion instead of a hard constraint: during resolving, when choosing the next package version to try, it picks the locked version first.
-But if the locked version leads to a conflict, it will try another version without complaining.
-If nothing has changed since the lock-file was created, it should always resolve the same versions.
+What happens if there's a lock-file, but someone modifies the manifest?
+The lock-file might need to be regenerated: certainly it might need some new entries, but also there might be new version conflicts that require a different resolution.
+In this case, we treat the lock-file as a suggestion instead of a hard constraint: during resolving, when choosing the next package version to try, we try to pick the locked version first.
+But if we run into a resolution conflict, we allow a different version to be chosen (and notify the user that a package was changed).

+This behavior is similar to what cargo does.
+It has the advantage that if the new manifest is compatible with the old lock-file, nothing will be changed.

+### Alternative: interactive prompt

+Instead of merely notifying the user that the lock-file changed, we could require them to approve the changes.

+### Alternative: explicit regeneration

+Instead of automatically updating the lock-file when the manifest changes, we could update it only on explicit commands: `plate eval` would use an old lock-file if it exists, while `plate lock` would read the manifest and update the lock-file.
+This alternative is potentially more efficient (as `plate eval` wouldn't need to re-read the manifest, and the manifests of path-dependencies, on every invocation), but makes it easy to accidentally use out-of-date packages.

 ## Version compatibility and resolution

 How do we handle a package that gets imported multiple times in the dependency tree?

 For path and git dependencies, there isn't much choice.
 Dependencies from the registry are the most interesting.
-Fortunately, there are fairly well-established conventions for specifying ranges of versions (like ">=1.0
-<3.0", or "^1.2").
-What's less clear is how to handle multiple packages with
-overlapping ranges.
 Some languages (e.g. python) insist that each package resolves to a single version across the whole dependency tree.
 Other languages allow multiple versions, keeping track of which package in the dependency tree needs to import which version of a package.

 I think we want to allow multiple versions of a package; the alternative can be fragile and annoying.
 But then we need to figure out how many different versions